lrnzcig/sisifoR/README.md

 - uplift.R: utilities for uplift modelling, qini curves as in N. J. Radcliffe, "Using Control Groups to Target on Predicted Lift", 2008
 - f_scores.R: util funcions for F1, FBetas...
 - profit_curves.R: profit curves for business evaluation, as in F.Provost & T.Fawcett, "Data Science for Business", O'Really 2013
+- clustering.R: utilities for ploting results of hierarchical clustering